choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-09-japan/index.md

 Most of our costs were shared within the large group, so I can't say these prices will be representative of most trips, least of all the 12-man AirBnB.

-Flights
 - $308 SIN -> KIX via Peach MM774 + 1 checked luggage
 - $257 NRT -> SIN via Air Japan NQ3 (which got CANCELLED on the morning of...)
-- $434 NRT -> SIN via Zipair ZG53 (Hoping insurance will cover)
+- $434 NRT -> SIN via Zipair ZG53 (Insurance covered me)
 - $639 Total accommodations (average $60 a night)
+- ~$300-500 on transport including train, shinkansen, and rental car + tolls (amortised)
+- $350 on a Seiko SBSC001 (Japan exclusive! no regrets)
+- ... other costs which widely vary based on the traveler...

-Total was about $3k+, which I came to learn was "not that bad", but it still stung to me, who apparently hasn't had a longer trip in a while.
+Total was about $3k+, which I came to learn was "not that bad", but it still stung to me, because I hadn't been on a longer trip lately.

 ---